ryan-story/pmpp/chapter-18/README.md

 ##### Memory load

-In the outer loop we have three loads from the global memory (lines 20, 21 and 23).
+In the outer loop we have three loads from the global memory (lines 20, 21, and 23).
 In the inner loop, we load from the global memory `COARSEN_FACTOR` times (line 30), in this case eight.
-So we have a total of *3 + 8 = 11* loads from the global memory.
+So we have a total of 3 + 8 = 11 loads from the global memory.

 ##### Arithmetic operations

 In the outer loop we have:
-- 2 substractions (lines 20 & 21)
+- 2 subtractions (lines 20 & 21)
 - 2 multiplications (line 22)
 - 1 addition (line 22)

 5 operations

-In the innter loop we have:
+In the inner loop we have:
 - 1 multiplication (line 29)
-- 1 substraction (line 30)
+- 1 subtraction (line 30)
-- 1 mutliplication (line 31)
+- 1 multiplication (line 31)
 - 1 addition (line 31)
 - 1 square root (line 31)
 - 1 division (line 31)